FETA-Project/DatasetCatalog/README.md

 # Katoda - Dataset Catalog
 Dataset Catalog is web based service with list of datasets and their quality report.

 This repository contains source code about dataset catalog system.
-This system is publicly available [here](https://dataset-catalog.liberouter.org/) where you casn see dataset quality reports or ask for dataset analysis.
+This system is publicly available [here](https://dataset-catalog.liberouter.org/) where you can see dataset quality reports or ask for dataset analysis.

 ## More information: